-Commencing at London Euston, we will be diesel hauled by a West Coast Railways Class 47 northwards down the West Coast Main Line.
+Commencing at London Euston, we will be hauled by a blue Class 86 electric locomotive northwards down the West Coast Main Line.
 Initially we will tackle the climb out of Euston to Camden before making our way to Watford Junction where we will call to pick up passengers.
 We continue through the lengthy Tring Cutting through to Milton Keynes where we pause to pick up further passengers.
-After picking up at Rugby, we leave the Trent Valley route and take the Birmingham line, calling at Coventry to pick up.
-We skirt past the Birmingham area to follow the Grand Junction route through Bescot and on to Wolverhampton, where we are scheduled to call to pick up passengers.
-We now make our way via Telford and Wellington to arrive at Shrewsbury for a locomotive change.
-We will make our last pick up here whilst the Class 97 & 37 locomotives are attached ready for the run to Aberystwyth.
+After picking up at Rugby, we leave the Trent Valley route and take the Birmingham line, calling at Coventry and Birmingham International.
+We leave Birmingham International station and follow the Grand Junction route through Bescot and on to Wolverhampton, where we are scheduled to call to pick up passengers.
+We now make our way to Oxley for a locomotive change.
+We leave Oxley with our Class 97 & 37 locomotives for our run to Aberystwyth.

 We follow the river Dovey through to the remote station of Dovey Junction, with its varied bird life, were we will take the Aberystwyth line.
 With the Dovey estuary nearby, we head southwards through Borth before cutting inland to pass through Llandre and Bow Street, where there are two steep climbs to negotiate before our arrival in Aberystwyth.
 The town hosts a university and is the largest town in Ceredigion.
 Located on Cardigan Bay, it is a well known seaside resort famous for its pier and long sweeping promenade.
 There is also an operational cliff railway which serves Constitutional Hill, plus the town is the terminus of the Vale of Rheidol steam operated narrow gauge railway.
 During your stay in Aberystwyth, there are many cafes and restaurants to choose from should you fancy a Welsh Tea!